 How long does it take to process a property and casualty insurance license application in Arizona?

-This process usually takes up to a month after the Arizona DIFI receives your application and other licensing requirements.
+It will take up to one month for you to become an insurance agent after the Arizona DIFI receives your application and other licensing requirements.

 Can I get a temporary property and casualty insurance agent license in Arizona?

 Yes.
 Arizona provides a 180-day, temporary P&C license.
 You can apply via NIPR to obtain a temporary license.
 The application fee is $142 (to cover the $120 license fee plus the $22 FBI fingerprint card processing fee).